Aarhus University By-laws

 8. Establishing rules regarding disciplinary measures for students.

-9. Signing on behalf of the university, apart from transactions concerning real property, cf. Section 48(2).
+9. Signs contracts on behalf of the university, apart from transactions concerning real property, cf. section 49(2).

 10. Approving all external partnerships of a binding nature for the university.